 “This is my first day of work.
 I’m Lela Fox.”

-“Oh, bless your heart!
+“Bless your heart!
 What a terrible day to start a new job!”
 He introduced himself.
 “Phillip Johnson, nice to meet’cha.”
 Phillip led me to the coffee pot.

-“But will Marilyn...”
+“But will Marilyn be here?”

 Around two o’clock, the marketing people began a parade, stumbling in one-by-one.
 Lauren was the first to arrive.
-Until hiring me, she had been the only copywriter in the department.
-Lauren was a redhead.
+Until Marilyn hired me, Lauren was one of only two copywriters in the department.
+And she was a redhead.
 Another one!
-I fought the comparison to my ex-husband’s girlfriend.
+I fought the comparison to my ex-husband’s damn girlfriend.

 As Lauren grabbed papers from a stack in the corner of her office, she said, “Here are brochures and stuff we’ve done in the past.
 Did you see Table Manners out there?”

 “This is the brochure for the smalls.
 We did another version for the large franchises.”
 Again, the quality of the pieces and creative approach was impressive.